-4. The Special contribution for defence rate on interest income of 30% is effective for interest received or credited from 29 April 2013 onwards.
+4. The Special contribution for defence rate on interest income of 17% is effective as from 1 January 2024 (previously 30%).

-Interest income from Cyprus government savings bonds and development bonds and all interest earned by a provident fund is subject to Special contribution for defence at the rate 3% (instead of 30%) In the case where the total income of an individual (including interest) does not exceed €12.000 in a tax year, then the rate on interest income is reduced to 3% (instead of 30%).
+Interest income from Cyprus government savings and development bonds and all interest earned by a provident fund is subject to Special contribution for defence at the rate 3% (instead of 17%)

+In the case where the total income of an individual (including interest) does not exceed €12.000 in a tax year, then the rate on interest income is reduced to 3% (instead of 17%).

-For rental income where the tenant is a Cyprus company, partnership, the state or local authority Special contribution for defence on rental income is withheld at source and is payable at the end of the month following the month is which it was withheld.
-In all other cases the Special contribution for the defence on rental income is payable by the landlord in 6 monthly intervals on 30 June and 31 December each year.
-For interest and dividends paid to Cyprus tax residents any Special contribution for defence due is withheld at source and is payable at the end of the month following the month in which they were paid.
-However, Special contribution for defence due on dividends, interest and rental income from abroad is payable in 6-month intervals on 30 June and 31 December each year.
+For Cyprus sourced rental income where the tenant is a Cyprus company, partnership, the state or local authority Special contribution for defence and GHS on rental income is withheld at source and is payable in 6-month intervals on 30 June and 31 December each year.

+For Cyprus sourced interest and dividends Special contribution for defence due is withheld at source and is payable at the end of the month following the month in which they were paid.

+However, for foreign sourced dividends, interest and rental income Special contribution for defence is payable in 6-month intervals on 30 June and 31 December each year.